creativenucleus/jamuary-2025-www/content/blog/2-code-hygiene.md

 ## Be Kind to Your Future Self

-I'm covering this one early.
-Partly because it'll help make the code snippets in this series look more familiar, but mostly because I think it's *extremely important* and maybe doesn't even feature on your priority list when you first start out.
+I'm covering this one early - mostly because I think it's *extremely important* and maybe doesn't even feature on your priority list when you first start out.

 > Optimise for being able to dig yourself out!